donus3/function-call-mlx-server/README.md

-# POC MLX Server with Qwen3-coder and open ai function call supported
+# Fucntion Calling MLX Server

-A lightweight HTTP server for running Qwen3-coder language models with MLX (Metal for Mac) acceleration.
-This server provides an OpenAI-compatible API interface for serving Qwen3-coder models locally.
+A lightweight HTTP server for running Qwen and GPT_OSS language models with MLX (Metal for Mac) acceleration.
+This server provides an OpenAI-compatible API interface for serving Qwen and OSS models locally.

 ## Features